 Location.
 43° 43.299′ N, 96° 30.086′ W. Marker is in Garretson, South Dakota, in Minnehaha County.
 Marker is on Park Road.
 Marker is located in Split Rock Park.
 Touch for map.
 Marker is in this post office area: Garretson SD 57030, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 5 other markers are within 15 miles of this marker, measured as the crow flies.
 Garretson (approx. ¼ mile away); 1908 Palisades Bridge (approx. 2.4 miles away); Minnehaha County (approx. 8 miles away); The City of East Sioux Falls (approx. 14½ miles away); Arrowhead Park (approx. 14.7 miles away).

 Additional keywords.
 Works Progress Administration

 Credits.
 This page was last revised on September 10, 2019.
-This page originally submitted on September 10, 2019, by Ruth VanSteenwyk of Aberdeen, South Dakota.
-This page has been viewed 31 times since then.
+It was originally submitted on September 10, 2019, by Ruth VanSteenwyk of Aberdeen, South Dakota.
+This page has been viewed 74 times since then and 37 times this year.
 Photos: 1, 2, 3. submitted on September 10, 2019, by Ruth VanSteenwyk of Aberdeen, South Dakota. • Bill Pfingsten was the editor who published this page.